Smile-SA/slidev-component-poll/README.md

 If you want to prevent that, you can start the server with `--remote=[your_password]` and in that case the presenter view is a little more secured.

-When using a password, the controls will also be displayed on the presentation but only if the password query parameter in the URL is correct.
+When using a password, the controls will also be displayed on the slideshow but only if the password query parameter in the URL is correct.

 We can sum up the following cases:

-* presentation view without password (or wrong password): controls are not shown
+* slideshow view without password (or wrong password): controls are not shown
-* presentation view with correct password (if any is set): controls are shown
+* slideshow view with correct password (if any is set): controls are shown
 * presenter view: controls are shown